 So a leader should focus on feedback on a regular basis.
-Such feedback both for and from the team should be able to comprise both the positive and negative.
+Such feedback, both for and from the team, should be able to comprise both positive and negative.

 A leader must also be inspiring, caring, and rigorous.
 Having a strong understanding of what motivates your team members is essential.